Man accused of stealing Rs 25 lakh from police dies in custody | Law-Order

 - India

-A man accused of stealing Rs 25 lakh from the Jagdishpura police station here died in police custody after his health deteriorated during interrogation, officials said on Wednesday.
+A man accused of stealing Rs 25 lakh from a police station in Agra died in police custody after his health deteriorated during interrogation, officials said on Wednesday.

+Senior Superintendent of Police (SSP), Agra, Muniraj G said an inspector, a sub-inspector and three constables, who were on duty at Jagdishpura police station when the accused died, were suspended after an uproar in the city over the incident.

 Following the theft, six police personnel, including the station house officer, had been suspended by the additional director general (ADG) of Agra zone.